 While iOS 13 might be making waves for some of its more prominent features — most notably system-wide dark mode — the real story here may lie with its smaller, unannounced updates.
-One of those updates is a new Reminders setting to tag contacts in a reminder.
-That way, iOS pings you when texting that person in Messages.
+One of those updates is a new Reminders setting to tag contacts in a to-do task so that iOS pings you when texting that person in Messages.

 - Don't Miss: How to Download & Install iOS 13 Right Now